laruence/yac/README.md

    YAC_MAX_VALUE_COMPRESSED_LEN = 1M

 ## Methods

+### Yac::__construct
 ```
    Yac::__construct([string $prefix = ""])
 ```
-   Constructor of Yac, you can specific a prefix, which will used to prepend any keys when you doing set/get/delete
+   Constructor of Yac, you can specific a prefix, which will used to prepend to any keys when you doing set/get/delete
 ```php
 <?php
    $yac = new Yac("myproduct_");
 ?>
 ```

+### Yac::set
 ```
    Yac::set($key, $value[, $ttl])
    Yac::set(array $kvs[, $ttl])